lyteword/chspurgeon-tod/volume-3/psalm-55.md

 (c) In the manner of the prayer.

-3\.Evils which will follow a list which the preacher can readily think of.
+3\.
+Evils which will follow a list which the preacher can readily think of.

-4\.Remedies for the evil.
+4\.
+Remedies for the evil.
 There is none of it should continue; but heart searching, repentance, importunity, pleading the name of Jesus, etc., will lead to its removal.

 **Verse 2.** The Great Hearer.

-1\.What address shall we present to him?
+1\.
+What address shall we present to him?

-2\.What sort of attention do we desire?
+2\.
+What sort of attention do we desire?

-3\.How shall we secure it?
+3\.
+How shall we secure it?

-4\.What is the reflex duty on our part?
+4\.
+What is the reflex duty on our part?
 To attend and hear him.

 **Verse 2.** (*second clause* ).
 Allowable complaining.

-1\.Not *of* God but *to* God.
+1\.
+Not *of* God but *to* God.

-2\.Mainly of ourselves.
+2\.
+Mainly of ourselves.

-3\.Of the world as against God and right.
+3\.
+Of the world as against God and right.

-4\.Ever with holy grief, and not selfish vexation.
+4\.
+Ever with holy grief, and not selfish vexation.

 **Verse 4.** The terrors of death.
 See Sermon by *Grove* in the Notes.

 **Verse 7.** Solitude.

-1\.Its fancied benefits.
+1\.
+Its fancied benefits.

-2\.Its sore temptations.
+2\.
+Its sore temptations.

-3\.Its occasional benefits.
+3\.
+Its occasional benefits.

-4\.Its sweet solaces.
+4\.
+Its sweet solaces.

 **Verse 8.** Too hasty a flight from trial.

-1\.Would show rebellion against God.
+1\.
+Would show rebellion against God.

-2\.Would manifest cowardly want of faith.
+2\.
+Would manifest cowardly want of faith.

-3\.Would involve loss of useful experience.
+3\.
+Would involve loss of useful experience.

-4\.Would land us in other and worse trials.
+4\.
+Would land us in other and worse trials.

-5\.Would prevent our glorifying God.
+5\.
+Would prevent our glorifying God.

-6\.Would mar our conformity to Christ and fellowship with his people.
+6\.
+Would mar our conformity to Christ and fellowship with his people.

-7\.Would lessen the value of heaven.
+7\.
+Would lessen the value of heaven.

 **Verse 9.** (*first clause* ).
 The Babel of heresies. *Essential,* for truth is one. *Inevitable,* for the motives of heretics clash. *Providential,* for so they weaken each other. *Judicial,* for so they torment each other.